-Ophioglossum (Adder’s Tongue) belongs to family order Ophioglossaceae.
+Ophioglossum vulgatum also known as Adder’s Tongue Plant belongs to the family order Ophioglossaceae.
 The order contains this single family.
 There are two orders in the class Eusporangiopsida.

-Characteristics of Order Ophioglossales
+Characteristics Of Order Ophioglossales

 The order is represented by herbaceous sporophytic plants.
 The sporophyte possesses a short, fleshy, naked rhizome that is erect or dorsiventral.

 The sporangia are borne on an outgrowth, the fertile spike which projects from the adaxial surface of the leaf usually near the juncture of the blade and petiole.

-Classification of Ophioglossum
+Classification Of Ophioglossum